Abhitipu/insta-fit/README.md

 # A tool to fit images to instagram's 1x1 ratio

+A mini tool that adda a white background to pics while maintaining the aspect ratio

 ## Instructions to use:

 1. Place all the input images in the `input_files` folder.